NicoleLam/text-classification-Keras/README.md

 reference: deep learning with python

-building NN from scratch using Keras for text-classification; using LSTM for text-classification
+building NN using Keras for text-classification; using LSTM for text-classification

 Binary and multiclass classification using Keras